codecks-io/react-sticky-box/README.md

 # React Sticky Box

-The code is pretty much done.
+The code went through a lot of iterations.
 Now I just need to find some time to document everything.
 So stay tuned!

+This library is heavily used within [Codecks](https://www.codecks.io), so expect it to be fairly stable.

 ## Idea